A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Introduction

 Compared with conventional mMIMO, the introduction of XL-MIMO involves not only a sharp increase in the number of antennas but also fundamental changes in EM characteristics, which can be relied on to significantly improve the SE performance and the spatial DoF \cite{ZheMag,9903389,2023arXiv230304003L}.
-Notably, the differences between XL-MIMO and conventional mMIMO are summarized as follows:
+We summarize the differences between XL-MIMO and conventional mMIMO and their challenges/potentials in Table~\ref{Comparisons} as:

 $\bullet$ \emph{More flexible hardware designs}: As discussed above, two mainstream realization approaches for XL-MIMO can be implemented.
 Moreover, many XL-MIMO designs over different architectures and terminologies can be regarded as promising implementation schemes, e.g., \emph{holographic MIMO}, \emph{LISs}, \emph{ELAAs}, and \emph{CAP MIMO}.
 All these XL-MIMO designs provide a much more flexible implementation than conventional mMIMO.
 This flexibility arises from the availability of multiple XL-MIMO designs~\cite{[26],[30]}.
 The specific XL-MIMO design can be chosen based on specific needs, network constraints, and desired performance metrics~\cite{[27]}.